myriadrf/LimeSDR_GW/docs/docs/limesdr-xtrx/build_gw.rst

-LimeSDR XTRX build instructions
+LimeSDR XTRX Build Instructions
 ===============================

-To build the gateware for **limesdr_xtrx** target, use command:
+To build gateware for the **limesdr_xtrx** target, run:

 .. code:: bash

    python3 -m boards.targets.limesdr_xtrx --build

 .. note::

-   - Ensure required toolchain is installed and configured before building.
-See :ref:`Requirements <requirements>` section for respective board.
+   - Ensure that the required toolchain is installed and configured before building.
+See :ref:`Requirements <requirements>` for the board-specific requirements.

-   - Make sure to run build command from **project root directory**.
+   - Run the build command from the **project root directory**.

-Available build options
+Available Build Options
 -----------------------

-**Comand:**
+**Command:**

 .. code:: bash